Jectes/Zerodaytechlabs/README.md

 **ZeroDay Tech Labs** is a cybersecurity education platform focused on practical, real-world learning for households, students, and entry-level practitioners.

-Rather than relying only on abstract theory, the platform translates real attack patterns into structured, understandable guidance through case studies, toolkits, resources, quizzes, and applied learning scenarios.
+Rather than relying only on abstract theory, the platform translates real attack patterns into structured, understandable guidance through case studies, toolkits, resources, and applied learning scenarios.

 The goal is simple: